By Maggie Bittner – EdNET Conference Manager

 “Overall I thought the conference was excellent and the venue met the needs of the group perfectly.”

 We understand you may be bummed if you missed EdNET this year.
 Don’t fret!
-Stay in the loop of all coming EdNET 2019 updates.
+Stay in the loop to get all the details for our upcoming EdNET 2019 events.